 It is a larger gland present just inferior to the stomach.
 It is short with its head connected to the duodenum and tail pointing towards the left part of the abdominal cavity.
 The pancreas releases digestive enzymes to complete the process of chemical digestion.

 This is a thick, long tube measuring around 5 feet in length.
 It is present just beneath to the stomach and wraps over the superior and lateral edges of the small intestine.
-It absorbs water and consists of bacteria (symbiotic) that support in the breaking down of wastes to fetch small nutrients.
+It absorbs water and consists of bacteria (symbiotic) that support in the break down of wastes to fetch small nutrients.

 Waste products are passed through the large intestine and eliminated out of the body as a solid matter called stool.